Jestin James

 Projected Lift in Instalment Adoption

-In prototype preference testing, customers exposed to the new PDP "Offers for You" module selected an instalment plan 24% more often than in the control flow — comfortably outperforming the +6% penetration target set for the initiative.
+Customers exposed to the PDP “Offers for You” module selected an instalment plan 24% more often than in the control flow.

 +11%